noreen512/Personal-Finance-Dashboard-/README.md

-This project include details about the development of personal finance dashboard in PowerBi.
+I developed a personal finance dashboard using Power BI, which involved analyzing and visualizing financial data to track expenses, savings, and budget goals.
+This project enhanced my skills in data organization, visualization, and delivering insights for efficient financial management.